slepc4py.SLEPc.BV#

 orthogonalizeVec(v)#

-Orthogonalize a vector with respect to a set of vectors.
+Orthogonalize a vector with respect to all active columns.

 Collective.